Distributed Wasserstein Barycenters via Displacement Interpolation: Proposed algorithm and analysis

-\begin{remark}[Theorem~\ref{th:gen-conv} and Wasserstein barycenters] Equation~\eqref{eq:supps} is known to be satisfied when $\mu_\infty$ is a Wasserstein barycenter of measures that are absolutely continuous with respect to the Lebesgue measure, or discrete with finite support~\cite{MA-GC:11,EA-SB-JM:16}.
-However, the characterization of the consensus value in our theorem does not state any sufficient condition under which the converged consensus random measure is a Wasserstein barycenter or not: this is an open problem for further research. \end{remark}
+\begin{remark}[Open problem: Theorem~\ref{th:gen-conv} and Wasserstein barycenters] The characterization of the consensus value in our theorem does not state any sufficient condition under which the converged consensus random measure is a Wasserstein barycenter or not: this is an open problem for further research. \end{remark}

+For the particular case of general measures in $\PP(\R)$, consensus is guaranteed under the same general conditions for the underlying communication graph as in the previous results of our paper.
+This follows from a direct application of~\cite[Theorem~1]{ANB-AD:21}.

+\begin{theorem}[Consensus result for general measures in $\PP(\R)$] Consider the agents having initial measures $\mu_{i,0}\in\PP(\R)$, $i\in V$.
+Then, for the directed, resp. symmetric, PaWBar algorithm under a strongly connected digraph, resp. connected undirected graph,

+where $\mu_{\infty}\in\PP(\R)$ is a random measure whose possible values may depend on the realization of the edge selection process. \end{theorem}